5 Reasons Why Fall Protection continues to be OSHA’s Most Violated Standard

 - Not very high up – When people are working at heights that are only 5-10 feet off the ground they often feel like they aren’t in much danger.
 The reality, however, is that even these fairly short falls can result in broken bones and other serious injuries.

 - Been doing this for years – Many people who have been working at heights for years believe that they have the experience to avoid getting hurt.
 While they may have a lower risk of falling, it is certainly not 100% safe.
 The fall protection equipment is specifically there for those rare situations where mistakes happen.

 - Equipment is Unorganized – When employees can’t easily access fall protection equipment, they are more likely to not use it.
 With that in mind, make sure to organize your equipment.
 This can be done by using industrial labels (such as this), floor marking tape (which you can find here) or any number of other items that can help with the overall organization of your facility.

 Of course each person will have their own reason for not following the fall protection procedures that are in place for a facility.
 No matter what these reasons are, however, a company is responsible for making sure that all employees follow the established processes.

 If one or more people aren’t following the rules, there must be consequences to help get everyone doing the right thing.
 This will not only help keep them safe, but will also help to avoid any citations or fines from OSHA or other regulatory organizations.

 3. Expenses Related to Fall Protection

 Many facilities are actually out of compliance because they don’t want to invest the money in getting all the required personal protection equipment.
-Having safety harnesses (similar to the Miller Harnesses), railings and other items that can help keep people who are working high above the ground can be quite expensive.
+Having safety harnesses, railings and other items that can help keep people who are working high above the ground can be quite expensive.